Graduation Information and Considerations

 Graduate Students

-To be eligible for graduation with honors, an undergraduate student must complete, in residence at Appalachian, a minimum of 48 semester hours:
+To be eligible for graduation with Latin Honors, an undergraduate student must complete, in residence at Appalachian, a minimum of 30 semester hours:

 • Minimum grade-point average of 3.45 is required for graduating cum laude;